-The MDI program maintains a second track that allows students with an MS degree to complete the nondegree graduate DI program.
-This track provides at least 1000 hours of supervised practice in Montana or Wyoming, plus 12 non-degree graduate credits and a dietetic internship Verification Statement upon successful completion.
-Just as with the MS/DI track students travel to Bozeman for foundation weeks, NUTR 560: Food Systems Leadership for Nutrition Professionals, and then onto placement in one primary geographic location for the majority of their supervised practice hours.
+The MDI program maintains a second pathway that allows students with an MS degree to complete the non-degree graduate DI program.
+Having already obtained an MS degree is a requirement for application to this pathway along with a Verification Statement (or declaration of intent) from an accredited didactic program in dietetics.
+This pathway provides at least 1000 hours of supervised practice in Montana or Wyoming, plus 12 non-degree graduate credits and a dietetic internship Verification Statement upon successful completion.
+Just as with the MS/DI pathway students travel to Bozeman for foundation weeks, NUTR 560: Food Systems Leadership for Nutrition Professionals, and then onto placement in one primary geographic location for the majority of their supervised practice hours.
 Students may be expected to travel to other locations throughout Montana and Wyoming during the internship year to engage in learning at various rural/urban rotations sites.